rufusrizzo/pi-ledmatrix-clock/Readme.md

 The script is configured to connect to an MQTT broker at `192.168.1.202` (modify this as needed in the script).

 ## Configuration

+### Script Tinkering
+Play with pos_x and pos_y to change where the time is on the matrix To change the color adjust the RGB values defined in text_color The fonts are a pain, I've included the basic ones that work for me in the "fonts" directory.
+I got the fonts from rpi-rgb-led-matrix

 ### Timezone Configuration
 The scripts use the `pytz` library to handle timezone conversions.
 Ensure your system timezone is correctly set, or modify the script to explicitly set a desired timezone.
 Adjust the timezone in the script using: